 Features of Bluewater Composite Panels

-Bluewater composite panels come in two different densities – 26 and 20 pounds per cubic meter, both of which have their benefits and uses.
+Bluewater composite panels come in three different densities – 32, 26, and 20 pounds per cubic meter, all of which have their benefits and uses.
 Whether you shop around for an economical alternative to plywood or a more robust selection that will stand the test of time, there’s a Coosa Bluewater composite panel for you.

-The lighter of the two Bluewater options, the Bluewater 20 boasts a density of 20 pounds per cubic foot and is over 45% lighter than plywood.
+The lightest of the three Bluewater options, the Bluewater 20 boasts a density of 20 pounds per cubic foot and is over 45% lighter than plywood.